deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17249/index.md

 ![](figures/figures_15_1.png)

-> 🔼 Figure 4 shows a qualitative comparison of several methods on the NeRF-DS dataset, highlighting the superior quality of reflections produced by SpectroMotion.
+> 🔼 The figure shows a qualitative comparison of several methods on the NeRF-DS dataset, highlighting the superior visual quality of the proposed method in rendering dynamic specular scenes.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Qualitative comparison on the NeRF-DS Yan et al. (2023) dataset.